Qualitative Concurrent Stochastic Games with Imperfect Information: Introduction

 We study qualitative properties of those games (note that quantitative properties --- \emph{e.g.} deciding whether the value of the game is above a given threshold --- are already undecidable in much weaker models \cite{Paz71}).
 More precisely, we investigate the question of deciding whether some player can almost-surely win, that is whether he has a strategy that wins with probability $1$ against any counter strategy of the oponent.
 Our main contributions is to prove that, for both reachability and B\"uchi objectives, one can decide, in doubly exponential time (which is proved to be optimal), whether the first player has an almost-surely winning strategy.
 Moreover, when it is the case, we are also able to construct such a finite-memory strategy.
 We also provide intermediate new results concerning positive winning in safety (and co-B\"uchi) \onehalf-player games (\emph{a.k.a} partial observation Markov decision process).

 {\bf Related work.} Concurrent games with perfect information have been deeply investigated in the last decade \cite{HdAK97,dAH00,chatterjeePHD}.
 Games with imperfect information have been considered for turn-based model \cite{Reif84} as well as for concurrent models with only one imperfectly informed player \cite{CH05,CDHR07}.
 To our knowledge, the present paper provides the first positive results on a model of games that combines concurrency, imperfect information (on both sides) and stochastic transition function.
 In a recent independent work \cite{PrivateGimbert}, Bertrand, Genest and Gimbert obtain similar results than the one presented here for a closely related model.
-The main differences with our model are the following: Bertand \emph{et al.} consider a slightly weaker model of games in which the players may observe their own actions, and they allow the players to use richer strategies where the players can randomly update their memory (note that those strategies when used in our model seem strictly more powerful than the one we consider \cite{Flo}).
 Bertand \emph{et al.} also discuss qualitative determinacy results and consider the case where a player is more informed than the other.
 We refer the reader to \cite{PrivateGimbert} for a detailed exposition.

+{\bf Comparison with our previous work \cite{GS09}.} Krishnendu Chatterjee and Laurent Doyen pointed out an important mistake in a previous version of this work originally published in ICALP'09 \cite{GS09}.
+Indeed, in this previous work we additionally assumed that the players did not observe the actions they played and we proposed a variation of the constructions for this richer setting.
+It turned out that the constructions were wrong.
+We refer to \cite{CD11} for more insight on this point as well as for an answer to this more general problem.